VinceW31/SkyHD/README.md

 Use your Windows PC or Mac to write the latest Raspian image available from https://www.raspberrypi.org/downloads/raspbian/ to the 8Gb Micro SD card.
 I use a programme called Etcher to write to the SD card on my Windows PC.

-Put the SD card in your Raspberry Pi and boot it up.
+Put the SD card into your Raspberry Pi and boot it up.
 Then open a terminal screen and type the following lines, one line at a time, pressing enter after each line:

 When you get to the desktop open a terminal screen and type the following line by line (pressing ENTER after each line):
 ```